animate-css/animate.css/README.md

 ```

 ###Inside your styelsheet
-Add  the class `animated` to an element, along with any of the animation names.
+Since we're using LESS, we can utilize our animation library by adding .animated Add  the class `animated` to an element, along with any of the animation names.
 That's it!
 You've got a CSS animated element.
 Super!

 ###Working with jQuery
 You can add more functionality to your animations with jQuery such as below: